 This service provides Employment services and training activities to support successful transition to individualized competitive, integrated employment or self-employment, or to supplement such employment when it is only part-time.
 Group size will not exceed four (4) members.
 Reimbursement depends on size of group during service.
 Supports include career planning and exploration activities, discovery classes/activities, and/or paid work on mobile work crews or work enclaves in integrated settings.
 Members must be paid in accordance with all applicable federal and state labor laws, with the optimal expectation being wages that are at or above the state minimum wage.
 The PCSP must include what efforts are being made to transition the member to individualized competitive, integrated employment or self-employment and any barriers encountered.
-Any member using this service to supplement part-time individualized competitive, integrated employment part-time individualized competitive, integrated to transition the service.
+Any member using this service to supplement part-time individualized competitive, integrated employment must be offered assistance to increase his/her work hours as an alternative or partial alternative to this service.